 Some teachers like to read a passage more than three times during a close read.
 I don’t.
 Here’s why: I want students to become excited and stay excited about reading.
 I feel like anything beyond three readings will bore the heck out of them, and I don’t want that to happen.
-That’s the same reason I wouldn’t use a long passage or book for the close reading steps.
+That’s the same reason I wouldn’t use a long passage or book for the close reading steps for reading comprehension.
 Students will absolutely hate it.
 It will suck all the sunshine and joy out of the reading process.
 I implore you to keep the passages short, manageable, and as enjoyable as possible.

 If you are interested in learning more about my suggested 6 close reading steps, check out my Close Reading Teacher Toolkit!
 It has everything you need to get started with more meaningful close reads in your classroom.

 - Helpful, easy-to-follow video outlining 6 Steps of Close Reading

 - High-Interest, Differentiated Passage (Milton S. Hershey: Determined Candy Maker)

 I also have many interesting and engaging Close Reading Packets, which students AND teachers LOVE.
 Click on each image to see the resource in my store:

 That’s it in a nutshell.
 The close reading steps can truly help your students make deeper, more meaningful connections to text with thorough reading comprehension.

 Once you have worked through the steps a few times, you should begin seeing the process run more smoothly and students learning at a new level.

 Check out these blog posts for more fun and engaging language arts activities: